ralixjs/ralix/docs/HELPERS_API.md

 ### `back(fallbackUrl)`

-It returns the user to the previous page.
-If there is no previous page or the referrer has a different hostname than the current one it will use `visit(fallbackUrl)`.
+It returns the user to the previous page (via `history.back()`).
+If there is no previous page or the referrer has a different hostname than the current one, it will navigate to the fallback url `visit(fallbackUrl)`.

 ### `currentUrl()`